Christmas weather statistics

 Probability of a white Christmas in Finland

-On the left: Regional probability of a white Christmas.
+Regional probability of a white Christmas.
 In Southwestern coast only every second Christmas is white.
 In Lapland a white Christmas prevails actually every year.
+The statistics are taken from the normal period of 1981-2010.

 Global climate is expected to warm in the upcoming decades and so will the winter months turn milder in Finland.
 Therefore the above statistics will probably not be applicaple in future decades.

-Weather on Christmas Eve in 1971-2008
+Weather on Christmas Eve beginning from 1981

 Both temperatures and snow depths vary extensively from Christmas to Christmas.
 Here Helsinki is representing the weather conditions in Southern Finland, Jyväskylä in Central Finland and Sodankylä in Finnish Lapland.